asvrada/CollegeProj-Database/docs/milestone.md

 > M: 60 seconds setup, 600 seconds timeout
 > L: 120 seconds setup, 600 seconds timeout

-## Todo
-Add timestamp to check what part is using all the time.

 ## Data loading

-> First, handle data loading.
-Figure out to read from the CSV files and write out to some other format that will be efficient for reading.
-A fine place to start would be simply writing out each value as a 32 bit integer.

-Done.

 Next: while reading file, store them to in memory arrays, as well as outputing to file.